Image: Due Angeli (Two Angels)

 SLB: So are horses somehow part of our collective consciousness, enabling people to make contact with feelings they’d buried deep inside their shadow, evoking intense feelings and unbridled passion, these flesh-and-blood incarnations of powerful forces bottled up within us that we wish we had the guts to saddle and ride?

 KW: Yes, but more than that, because there’s something about the frequency of being with a horse that helps our own frequency to rise and open, and be in tune.
 Their heart vibrations are in tune with our heart vibrations.
 Shamanically horses are not my power animals, but this one Phaedra is my painting helper – helpers for various roles in my life.
 So when I’m painting a horse I’m painting painting.
-Painting that which helps me.
+Painting that helps me to understand things, painting that helps me see connections between things.
+Connection, the feeling of being connected, is what heals trauma.

 SLB: Like a spirit horse?
 Is it an aspect of your psyche or a real thing, vibrationally, in a universe of complex and subtle energies, invisible energies?

 KW: Marie-Louise von Franz says it’s to do with the psyche, but I think it’s more to do with tuning into the subtle energies we can’t see that we access in dreams or trance.
-Or in the moment of creative flow.
+As you say, a real thing vibrationally in an invisibleuniverse… Or in the moment of creative flow.
 That happens to me, I get a weird buzzing feeling in my belly when it’s about to happen, when I’m letting go into it, a high energy feeling, possibly the solar plexus opening, the higher power.
 I’ve just started another horse painting and I know it’s to do with a telepathic horse, a psychic horse.
 This horse’s head just appeared between a man’s and a woman’s head, one big eye which was joining together the masculine and the feminine, and I knew – a psychic horse which carries you.
-The horse carries you like a river, a shamanic journey on which you don’t know where you’re going.
+The horse carries you like a river, the same on a shamanic journey (the drum is known as shaman’s horse) on which you don’t know where you’re going.

 Kate Walters riding her horse Phaedra